DrESlayton/NEH2023/README.md

 Data will be maintained for a minimum of one year post the submision deadline (September 16th, 2023).

-File types assocaietd with this project include R files (produced using RStudio 2022.07.1+554) and .tbx files for use in Tabealu software (produced with Tableau 2022.2), as well as .csv and .txt files.
+File types assocaietd with this project include R files (produced using RStudio 2022.07.1+554) and .tbx files for use in Tabealu software (produced with Tableau 2022.2), as well as .csv, .txt, .jpg, and .svg files.